 Soothe Sunburns

 Finally, shea butter’s anti-inflammatory properties also make it really effective at soothing sunburns.
-In fact, studies have shown that the oils in shea butter can effectively help treat first degree burns (and the emollient properties don’t hurt, either).
+In fact, studies have shown that the oils in shea butter can effectively help treat first-degree burns (and the emollient properties don’t hurt, either).

 Find it in: Daydreamer, Bright Side, Soulmate